 That is a very solemn truth.
-Peter, before he denied Christ, had cast out devils and had healed the sick; and yet the flesh had power, and the flesh had room in him.
-Oh, beloved, we want to realize that it is just on account of there being so much of that self-life in us that the power of God cannot work in us as mightily as God is willing that it should work.
-Do you realize that the great God is longing to double His blessing, to give tenfold blessing through But there is something hindering Him, and that something is a proof of nothing but the self-life.
-We talk about the pride of Peter, and the impetuosity of Peter, and the self-confidence of Peter. all rooted in that one word, self.
-Christ had said, "Deny self." and Peter had never understood, and never obeyed; and every failing came out of that.
+Peter, before he denied Christ, had cast out devils and had healed the sick.
+Yet, the flesh had power; and, the flesh had room in him.
+Oh, beloved, we have to realize that it is because there is so much of that selflife in us that the power of God cannot work in us as mightily as He desires that it should work.
+Do you realize that the great God is longing to double His blessing, to give tenfold blessing through us?
+But there is something hindering Him, and that something is a proof of nothing but the self-life.
+We talk about the pride of Peter, and the impetuosity of Peter, and the self confidence of Peter.
+It is all rooted in that one word, self Christ had said, "Deny self," and Peter had never understood, and never obeyed.
+Every failing came out of that.

-What a solemn thought, and what an urgent plea for us to cry: O God, do discover this to us, that none of us may be living the self-life!
-It has happened to many a one who had been a Christian for years, who had perhaps occupied a prominent position, that God found him out, and taught him to find himself out, and he became utterly ashamed, and fell down broken before God.
-Oh, the bitter shame and sorrow and pain and agony that came to him, until at last he found that there was deliverance!
-Peter went out and wept bitterly, and there may be many a godly one in whom the power of the flesh rules still.
+What a solemn thought, and what an urgent plea for us to cry: Oh God, do show this to us so that none of us may be living the self-life!
+It has happened to people who have been Christians for years; it has happened to people who have perhaps occupied prominent positions-God found them out and taught them to find out about themselves.
+They became utterly ashamed and fell broken before God.
+Oh, the bitter shame and sorrow and pain and agony that came to them, until at last they found that therewas deliverance!
+Peter went out and wept bitterly.
+There may be many godly people in whom the power of the flesh still rules.

-And then my second lesson is:-It is the work of our blessed Lord Jesus to discover the power of self.
+And then my second lesson is - It is the work of our blessed Lord Jesus to disclose the power of self.

-How was it that Peter, the carnal Peter, self-willed Peter, Peter with the strong self-love, ever became a man of Pentecost and the writer of his Epistle?
-It was because Christ had him in charge, and Christ watched over him, and Christ taught and blessed him.
-The warnings that Christ had given him were part of the training; and last of all there came that look of love.
-In His suffering Christ did not forget him, but turned round and looked upon him, and "Peter went out and wept bitterly."
-And the Christ who led Peter to Pentecost is waiting to day to take charge of every heart that is willing to surrender itself to Him.
+How was it that Peter-the carnal Peter, selfwilled Peter, Peter with the strong self-love-ever became a man of Pentecost and the writer of his epistles?
+It was because Christ placed him in charge, and Christ watched over him, and Christ taught and blessed him.
+The warnings that Christ had given him were part of the training.
+Last of all, there came that look of love.
+In His suffering, Christ did not for-get him, but turned around and looked upon him, and "Peter went out and wept bitterly."
+And the Christ who led Peter to Pentecost is waiting today to take charge of every heart that is willing to surrender itself to Him.

-Are there not some saying: "Ah! that is the mischief with me; it is always the self-life, and self-comfort, and self-consciousness, and self-pleasing, and self-will; how am I to get rid of it?"
+Are there not some saying: "Ah! that is the problem with me; it is always the self-life, selfcomfort, self-consciousness, selfpleasing, and self will.
+How am I to get rid of it?"

-My answer is: It is Christ Jesus who can rid you of it; none else but Christ Jesus can give deliverance from the power of self.
+My answer is: It is Christ Jesus who can rid you of it.
+No one else but Christ Jesus can give deliverance from the power of self.
 And what does He ask you to do?
 He asks that you should humble yourself before Him.

-IMPOSSIBLE WITH MAN, POSSIBLE WITH GOD.
+IMPOSSIBLE WITH MAN, POSSIBLE WITH GOD

-"And He said, The things which are impossible with men are possible with God."-Luke xviii.
-27.
+"And he said, the things which are impossible with men are possible with God" (Luke 18:27).

-Christ had said to the rich young ruler, "Sell all that thou hast . . . and come, follow me."
+Christ had said to the rich young ruler, "Sell all that thou hast ... and come, follow me."
 The young man went away sorrowful.
-Christ then turned to the disciples, and said: "How hardly shall they that have riches enter into the kingdom of God!"
-The disciples, we read, were greatly astonished, and answered: "If it is so difficult to enter the kingdom, who, then, can be saved?"
-And Christ gave this blessed answer:

-"The things which are impossible with men are possible with God."
+Christ then turned to the disciples,: and said: "How hardly shall they that have riches enter into the kingdom of God!"
+The disciples, we read, were greatly astonished, and answered: "Who, then, can be saved?"
+And Christ gave this blessed answer: "The things which are impossible with men are possible with God" (Luke 18:2227).